hat-open/hat-event/docs/event.rst

 of `Syncer communication`_.
 It is in charge of synchronizing arbitrary number of clients connected to it, with all the events from its Event Server.

-Server is instanced with Backend instance.
-It registers to Backend notifications of newly stored events.
-Server also retrieves events from Backend, needed for a client synchronization, by its query method `query_from_event_id`, specialized for syncer server usage.
+Server is instanced with backend instance.
+It registers to backend notifications of newly stored events.
+Server also retrieves events from backend, needed for a client synchronization, by its query method `query_from_event_id`, specialized for Syncer Server usage.

-Syncer server is responsible for registering events in regard to connection status of the specific syncer client.
+Syncer Server is responsible for registering events in regard to connection status of the specific Syncer Client.
 Events are defined with unique event type:

     * 'event', 'syncer', <client_name>

        where `<client_name>` is name of the
-       syncer client defined as `clientName` in `MsgReq` message (see `Syncer communication`_).
+       Syncer Client defined as `clientName` in `MsgReq` message (see `Syncer communication`_).

         * `source_timestamp` is ``None``